SatsukiSho/SatsukiSho/README.md

 been both a koi and a bubby since day 1 i love holostars en

-hyperdimensional neptunia, collar x malice, punch punch forever(nono kin) and fullmetal alchemist fan. i also like a few select games in general(yes i like nitro chiral games too shut up)
+hyperdimensional neptunia fan etc when im on pt pls expect barely a reply i zone out a lot since ive been neglected my adhd meds

-so um some info! i really do NOT interact first but um if you have the confidence too im usually not busy!
+so um some info! i really do NOT interact first but um if you have the confidence too go for it
 ![goldbullet-goldbullet-armis](https://github.com/user-attachments/assets/03cfa5d9-8ddb-4698-ba35-e55f23cc5489)